ldaniels528/trifecta/README.md

 # Verify

-Swiss-Army-Knife Utility for managing Kafka topics and ZooKeeper properties
+Verify is a figurative Swiss-Army-Knife for inspecting/managing Kafka topics and ZooKeeper properties.

 Table of Contents